-Liftstation: A new liftstation at the old WWTP site will convey all the sewage by way of a forcemain to the new WWTP.
-The forcemain is approximately 2.2km long and 250mm in diameter.
+Liftstation: A liftstation at the old WWTP site on Cedar Street conveys the wastewater to the new WWTP through a forcemain approximately 2.2km long and 250mm in diameter.

-Headworks: The headworks room is where the wastewater first enters the treatment plant.
-In the headworks room a mechanical screen removes the solids and larger debris from the wastewater that are 6mm or larger.
-The screening unit in the headworks has a washer and compactor to squeeze the wastewater out before being bagged for disposal in the garbage.
+Headworks: The headworks room is the first step for the wastewater in the treatment plant.
+Here, a mechanical screen removes the solids and debris larger than 6mm from the wastewater.
+These solids are washed then compacted to squeeze out the water before being bagged for disposal in garbage.

 Primary clarifier/Fermenter: This circular tank acts as both a clarifier and a fermenter.
 Solids will settle out to the bottom of the tank by gravity.
-A scraper mechanism on the bottom move the solids out very slowly and.
-The solids remain in the tank for an extended period of time and thus undergo fermentation and produce short chain volatile fatty acids (VFAs) for the biological phosphorus removal process in the bioreactor.
-Design the primary clarifier/fermenter mechanism to separate and thicken incoming screened raw sewage solids by gravity separation, Thickened fermented sludge is pumped to a holding tank for future disposal
+A scraper mechanism on the bottom moves the solids out very slowly.
+As the clarifier is also a fermenter, the solids remain in the tank for an extended period of time where they undergo fermentation and produce short chain volatile fatty acids (VFAs) for the biological phosphorus removal process in the bioreactor.
+Thickened fermented sludge is slowly removed and pumped to a holding tank for future disposal.

-Bioreactor: Nutrient removal at the treatment plant occurs here in the pre-anoxic, anaerobic, anoxic and aerobic zones.
+Bioreactor: Nutrient removal at the treatment plant occurs in the pre-anoxic, anaerobic, anoxic and aerobic zones of the bioreactor.
 Mixers in the unaerated zones and air diffusers in the aerobic zone keep the solids constantly moving and circulating and thereby ensuring that the bacteria and the organic materials come together.
 The bacteria use the organic material and remove the phosphorus and nitrogen nutrients.